Dapp-Learning-DAO/Dapp-Learning/security/1-reentrancy/README.md

 # Reentrancy

 Reentrancy attack can lead to great loss.

-Basiccly when contract A interact with contract B, contract B can reenter into contract A, thus potentially lead to loss.
+How it works?
+Basicly, when contract A interact with contract B, contract B can reenter into contract A, exposing vulnerabilities.

 Here is a bad designed code: